Larimore, North Dakota

 Larimore is a city in Grand Forks County, North Dakota, United States.
 It is located three miles south of the junction of U.S. Route 2 and North Dakota Highway 18.
-Larimore is part of the "Grand Forks, ND-MN Metropolitan Statistical Area" or "Greater Grand Forks".
+Larimore is part of the Greater Grand Forks Metropolitan Statistical Area.
 The population was 1,260 at the 2020 census.

 History

 Larimore was founded in 1881, following construction of the railroad through the territory.
 It is named for N. G. Larimore, who owned a large farm in the area.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.59 sqmi, all land.